Coneriys/apache4/docs/content/routing/services/index.md

 - `port` (optional), replaces the server URL `port` for the health check endpoint.
 - `interval` (default: 30s), defines the frequency of the health check calls for healthy targets.
 - `unhealthyInterval` (default: 30s), defines the frequency of the health check calls for unhealthy targets.
 When not defined, it defaults to the `interval` value.
-- `timeout` (default: 5s), defines the maximum duration Traefik will wait for a health check request before considering the server unhealthy.
+- `timeout` (default: 5s), defines the maximum duration apache4 will wait for a health check request before considering the server unhealthy.
 - `headers` (optional), defines custom headers to be sent to the health check endpoint.
 - `followRedirects` (default: true), defines whether redirects should be followed during the health check calls.
 - `method` (default: GET), defines the HTTP method that will be used while connecting to the endpoint.